CourtneyLaCroix/odin-recipes/README.md

 # odin-recipes

-This is a guided projects from the Odin Project on using HTML.
+This is a guided project from the Odin Project on using HTML.
 Starts fairly bare-boned.
-CSS and JavaSricpt will come further on in the tutorials.
+HTML practice, more hands on experience in pushing to github.